T-Trak: First T-TRAK modules

-The Concept starts to Germinate
+Concept starts to germinate

 By March 2002, the NTRAK Newsletter published a notice that T-TRAK module kits were available from Richard Hein in Glen Arbor, Michigan.
 The black and white version of the original T-TRAK logo made its first appearance in the March issue while the May issue, was the inauguration of a regular T-TRAK feature in the NTRAK Newsletter.
 The May issue featured pictures of Paul Musselman's early modules including the first photos of a double module.
 Paul was a very early T-TRAK adopter and is the author and maintainer of The Unofficial T-TRAK Handbook.

 In July 2002 the T-TRAK website, www.t-trak.org was introduced and in September an Australian website came online.
 A Yahoo Forum was created for T-TRAK in October 2002 and was instrumental in the growth and spread of T-TRAK KATO it provided a place for modelers from across the globe to share their ideas and work.
 In January 2003, a new Shapemaster pre-molded module kit was released.
 These kits, which were featured in a layout including Dave Halloran's Wabash Crossing shown below in the July 2003 NTRAK Newsletter, were available in many different shapes and sizes and allowed modelers to build T-TRAK modules without having to do any carpentry.
 These module kits were very popular and helped launch T-TRAK for modelers who were unable or unwilling to do woodworking tasks involved.

 The NTRAK organization started selling modules in May, 2004.
 Today, there are five manufacturers that provide module kits and they are listed in the reference section.

 The January 2003 NTRAK Newsletter featured the introduction of the original T-TRAK logo in color as well as an overview of the 3rd Annual JAM convention in Japan where interest in T-TRAK-compatible modules continued to grow.
 The May issue featured the modules built by Cub Scout Pack 306 which highlighted the aim to get modelers of all ages involved in model railroading.